 Dr. Klauer, an ACEP member since 1992 and current Medical Editor-in-Chief of ACEP Now, will finish his current term on the ACEP Board of Directors in October 2019 and will help transition a new emergency physician into the role of ACEP Now Medical Editor-in-Chief.

 Violence in the ED is a serious and growing concern.
 ACEP’s 2018 survey reported that nearly half of EM physicians polled had been physically assaulted, with more than 60 percent occurring in the past year.
-ACEP recently sent a letter of support for H.R.
-1309: The Workplace Violence Prevention for Health Care and Social Service Workers Act, asking Congress to consider how EDs are staffed to ensure the important provisions of this legislation are implemented appropriately.
-ACEP's letter requested additional clarity of the legislation's wording to ensure any new federal requirements do not create any unintentional burdens for entities that do not control the health care workplace.
+ACEP recently worked with congressional offices to refine H.R.
+1309: The Workplace Violence Prevention for Health Care and Social Service Workers Act, and sent a letter of support asking Congress to consider how EDs in particular are staffed to ensure the important provisions of this legislation are implemented appropriately.
+ACEP's letter requested additional clarity of the legislation's wording to ensure any new federal requirements do not create any unintentional burdens for entities that do not directly control the health care workplace.
 Read more at www.acep.org/EDsafety.

 ACEP Submits Statement on Surprise Billing, Bundled Payments

-On April 2, ACEP submitted a statement for the record to the House Committee on Education’s Subcommittee on Health, Employment, Labor, and Pensions that urged legislators to take into account the unique nature of emergency medicine while examining the surprise billing issue.
+On April 2, ACEP submitted a statement for the record to the House Committee on Education and Labor's Subcommittee on Health, Employment, Labor, and Pensions that urged legislators to take into account the unique nature of emergency medicine while examining the surprise billing issue.
 The letter explains how EMTALA has disincentivized health plans from entering into fair and reasonable contracts to provide services at appropriate in-network rates.

-This letter also explains ACEP’s stance on recent proposals related to bundled payments: “We also note our strong concerns with proposals that would either provide a single bundled payment from a hospital for emergency services or would set a benchmark payment at a certain level of Medicare rates.
+This letter also explains ACEP’s stance on recent proposals related to bundled payments being discussed as part of negotiations to develop federal balance billing legislation: “We also note our strong concerns with proposals that would either provide a single bundled payment from a hospital for emergency services or would set a benchmark payment at a certain level of Medicare rates.
 A bundled payment would not actually address the underlying cost issues, but instead merely shift the venue for negotiation under the assumption that hospitals would somehow be able to better negotiate with physicians than insurers.”

 ACEP, NAEMT Partner to Celebrate EMS Week